-Total credits in the program 90

 Minimum Credits Required

-At the senior (300 or 400) level 54
+t the senior (300 or 400) level

 In the Arts (Humanities and Social Science) 66

 Humanities Social Science 12 12

 Science 6

 Maximum Credits Allowed

 In any one discipline 45

 Applied Studies and/or Science 24

 At the junior (200) level 36

 At the preparatory (100) level 6

 At the junior level in one discipline 15

 Maximum Prior Learning Assessment and Recognition (PLAR) credits 6

 Residency requirement.
 A minimum of 30 credits must be obtained through Athabasca University.
 30

 Graduation with Distinction or Great Distinction.
 At least 24 credits must be obtained through Athabasca University in order to be considered.
-24

 Bachelor of Arts Degree with Concentration (3 years-90 credits)

-Program Structure

-Total credits in the program 90

 Minimum Credits Required

-At the senior (300 or 400) level 54
+At the senior (300 or 400) level